Power of quantum measurement in simulating unphysical operations: Measurement-controlled post-processing

-{\textbf{\emph{Measurement-controlled post-processing.---}}} A Hermitian-preserving map, which maps Hermitian operators to Hermitian operators, can be written as a linear combination of CPTN maps.
+A Hermitian-preserving map, which maps Hermitian operators to Hermitian operators, can be written as a linear combination of CPTN maps.
 QPD simulates a Hermitian-preserving map using such a decomposition.
 For example, consider a decomposition of a Hermitian-preserving map $\cE = \sum_j \a_j\cN_j$, where each $\a_j$ is a real number and $\cN_j$ is a CPTN map.
+To simplify the analysis, we assume that only the operation $\cE$ is applied.
+However, the analysis can be easily extended to cases in which $\cE$ is just one step in a sequence of operations as in, for instance, error mitigation, where noise needs to be canceled after each intermediate operation.
 To begin with, QPD samples a CPTN map from $\lrc{\cN_j}$ with a probability distribution $p_j \coloneqq p(\cN_j) \coloneqq |\a_j| / \sum_j |\a_j|$.
 Then, the sampled operation is applied to the input state $\rho$~\footnote{ As a sampled operation $\cN$ could be a CPTN map, it acting on the input state $\rho$ should give out a normalized state $\cN(\rho) / \tr[\cN(\rho)]$.
 However, a CPTN map is implemented by measurement and post-selection, and $\tr[\cN(\rho)]$ is exactly the success probability of implementing $\cN$.
 This probability cancels out the normalization factor in the output state.
-For this reason, when analyzing QPD, we can ignore the normalization factor $\tr[\cN(\rho)]$ as in Fig.~\ref{fig:model_comparison}(a). } followed by a one-shot measurement with the given observable $O$.
+For this reason, when analyzing QPD, we can ignore the normalization factor $\tr[\cN(\rho)]$ as in Fig.~\ref{fig:model_comparison}(a). } followed by a one-shot measurement with a given observable $O$.
 When the sampled operation is $\cN_j$, a coefficient $\sgn(\a_j)\gamma$ will be multiplied to the outcome from the observable measurement, where $\gamma \coloneqq \sum_j |\a_j|$ and $\sgn$ denotes the sign function.
 The post-processing coefficient ensures that the final output has an expected value $\sum_j p_j \sgn(\a_j)\gamma \tr[\cN_j(\rho) O] = \tr\lrb{\cE(\rho) O}$.
 After repeating the sampling, measurement, and post-processing for multiple rounds, we can get a fairly accurate estimation of $\tr\lrb{\cE(\rho) O}$ by taking the average of the outputs from all rounds.
 The whole process is shown in Fig.~\ref{fig:model_comparison}(a).